AlzahraaShaban/ITI-Examination-System/README.md

-# ITI-Examination-System
+# 🎯ITI-Examination-System
 The Examination System Database Project is a comprehensive solution designed to streamline examination processes within educational institutions.
 It offers functionalities to manage student registrations, exam scheduling, grading, and result management efficiently.

-## Overview:
+## 🔍Overview:
 Our system is tailored for educational institutions, providing the ability to:
-- Students: To take exams, track progress, and view results.
+- Students: To track progress , take exams , assign answers and show thier results.
-- Instructors: To create, manage, and assign exams effortlessly.
+- Instructors: To teach more courses and create, manage, and assign exams effortlessly for students.
-- Managers: To oversee courses, tracks, and student intakes with ease.
+- Managers: To assign branches,  tracks , courses , student and intakes.

-### Key Entities:
+#### 📝Key Entities:
 - Branches
 - Tracks
 - Intakes